adlnet/xAPI-Spec/xAPI.md

 ###Voided statements
-The LRS MUST not return any statement which has been voided, unless that statement has been requested by statementId.
+The LRS MUST not return any statement which has been voided, unless that statement has been requested by voidedStatementId.
 The LRS MUST still return any statements targetting the voided statement, unless they themselves have been voided.
 This includes the voiding statement, which cannot be voided.
 Reporting tools can identify the presence and statementId of any voided statements by the target of the voiding statement.
-Reporting tools wishing to retrieve voided statements SHOULD request these individually by statementId.
+Reporting tools wishing to retrieve voided statements SHOULD request these individually by voidedStatementId.

 <a name="docapis"/>
 ## 7.3 Document APIs: